CenterForCollectiveLearning/comchoice/README.md

 ### From source code

-To install comchoice from source, you need to clone the repository of the project in your laptop.
+To install ComChoice from source, you need to clone the repository of the project in your laptop.

 ```
 git clone https://github.com/CenterForCollectiveLearning/comchoice.git
 cd comchoice
-python setup.py install
+python setup.py install --user

 ```